 Revolution Parkour (RVPK) Tualatin is dedicated to teaching parkour.
 While demonstrating respect and knowledge the RVPK instructors balance the teaching of proper parkour technique along with its philosophy and purpose, with training the physical condition comprised of strength, range of motion, aerobic endurance, bone density, joint alignment, and structural efficiency.
 Whether learning, training, or performing, parkour is first and foremost always safe, and keeping our students injury free through proper training and instruction is our number one priority.

 RVPK was started in 2008 as one of the largest and longest established parkour gyms in the United States.
 In 2015 the RVPK Tualatin team began to look for a new location, a place where students needed a parkour gym.
-In 2016 RVPK Tualatin found that location and began classes in June of 2016.
+In 2016 RVPK Tualatin found that location and began classes later that year in June.

 What is parkour?